MathuxNY-73/hackerrank-problems/README.md

 - [X] Submit solution.
 Got right answer
 - [X] Find a second working solution on the sample input
 - [X] Submit solution.
 Got Timeout
+- [X] Find a third working solution on the sample input
+- [X] Submit solution.
+Problem solution

 ### Palindrome Index
 This is a string algorithm problem from hackerrank.
 The goal is to find if there exists a character in the string that, when removed renders